Finding and using data

 You can see the activity of all the items you follow and manage your subscriptions from the News feed page in your profile.

 Following without a user account

 You can also follow datasets without registering in the service.
-Subscribe to email notifications of changes on the page of the dataset in question.
+Subscribe to email notifications on the page of the dataset in question.